ShashikaDanasekara/Customer-Management-System-Django/readme.txt

     this python imaging library adds image processing capabilities to your Python interpreter. install using " pip install pillow " command pillow requires python >=3.7

+- python-decouple :
+    Decouple helps you to organize your settings so that you can change parameters/passwords without having to redeploy your app. install using " pip install python-decouple " command

 ## Usage
 How does one go about using it?